-In Poland, there is a special Department of Refugee Proceedings which examines incoming applications.
+In Poland,here is a special Department of Refugee Proceedings which examines incoming applications.

 How to apply?

-To apply for international protection in Poland, the first step is to submit an application to the Border Guard unit.
+If you are refugee in Poland to apply for international protection, the first step is to submit an application to the Border Guard unit.
 It is important that the foreigner can document the need to grant such protection.
 You must submit all documents you have that prove such necessity.
 If the application also includes other people (minor children, the applicant’s spouse), they must also be present when submitting the application.

 Remember that the application will be completed in Polish, in accordance with the information disclosed during the interview with the Border Guard officer.
 If necessary, an interpreter may be present during the interview.